webix-hub/docs/data/api/ui.datatable_onsubviewcreate_event.md

 =============

 @short:
-	fires when a subview was created
+	fires after a subview was created

 @params: